Rust-GPU/SPIRV-Tools/porting-plan.md

 - Added a topo-sorted multi-block arithmetic extractor so the global e-graph path respects SSA dependencies across blocks while keeping block-local rebuilds aligned with original ids.
 - Added translation/rebuild tests to ensure the global arithmetic path preserves original ids/types, and wired the multi-block path to translate→optimize→rebuild while still retaining the per-block fallback.
 - [x] Enforce dominance when translating multi-block arithmetic streams, falling back to per-block optimization when a definition order is violated and allowing externally defined operands to flow through safely; added dominance regression tests.
+- [x] Add a block-order dominance guard for the global arithmetic path so any operand produced in a later block triggers a safe fallback to block-local optimization, with regression coverage.

 ## Upcoming Milestone: Optimizer CLI/FFI Integration
 - Expose the Rust arithmetic optimizer through CLI/FFI entry points with a flag/env toggle and a documented C++ fallback.